Beginner Digital Photography Series

 In this class, we’ll join in a fun and supportive image review of the photos you shot and submitted.
 If you’ve never had your images shown in front of others, don’t fret!
 Our teachers are gentle and encouraging, which we think is the best way to learn.
 This is usually the favorite part of any workshop and by bringing this experience to our class series, everyone will have a chance to share their successes and near-misses and learn from each other.

-Q: How much do the classes cost?
+Q: How much does the class series cost?

 A: The registration fee is $210.